vestrel00/contacts-android/docs/dev-notes.md

 ## Why Not Add Android X / Support Library Dependencies?

 I want to keep the dependency list of this library to a minimum.
-The Contacts Provider is native to Android since the beginning.
+The Contacts Provider is AOSP to Android since the beginning.
 I want to honor that fact by avoiding adding dependencies here.
 I made a bit of an exception by adding a permissions handling library for the permissions modules (not in the core modules).
 I'm tempted to remove the permissions dependency and implement permissions